Kitware/kwcoco/README.rst

 A COCO file is a json file that follows a particular spec.
 It is used for storing computer vision datasets: namely images, categories, and annotations.
 Images have an id and a file name, which holds a relative or absolute path to the image data.
-Images can also have auxillary files (e.g. for depth masks, infared, or motion).
+Images can also have auxiliary files (e.g. for depth masks, infrared, or motion).
 A category has an id, a name, and an optional supercategory.
 Annotations always have an id, an image-id, and a bounding box.
 Usually they also contain a category-id.
 Sometimes they contain keypoints, segmentations.
 The dataset can also store videos, in which case images should